NFL Week 13 takeaways: Ravens move closer to playoffs

 Phillip Lindsay dominates the Bengals' defense with 157 rushing yards and two touchdowns as the Broncos prevail 24-10.

 The Bengals' season is essentially over, and it's time to begin questioning where they go from here.
 They are playing out the string after falling to 5-7, and it looks like they're going to have to do it without A.J.
 Green, who was re-injured on Sunday.
-Do the Bengals keep Marvin Lewis for the second year of the two-year deal he signed last year?
-Or do they clean house and start new?
-The Bengals need to do something to inject life into a team that has become stale this year. -- Katherine Terrell
+Do the Bengals keep coach Marvin Lewis for the second year of the two-year deal he signed last year?
+Or do they clean house and start fresh?
+The Bengals need to do something to inject life into a team that has become stale. -- Katherine Terrell

 Miami Dolphins 21, Buffalo Bills 17